zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

     ```

 - Given a metric ID, list values for that metric within a period of time.
 Useful for plotting changes over a timescale

+    Query for vulnerabilities.tags.all.critical metric between 1st August and 1st September 2019:
     ```
     {
       metricData(filter: {metricId: "vulnerabilities.tags.all.critical", start: "2019-08-01T00:00:00", end: "2019-09-01T00:00:00"}) {